zhangkuntian/multimedia-engineering-exercises/README.md

-# multimedia-engineering-exercises
-multimedia engineering exercises code
+This is a repository about multimedia engineering exercises.